Solar cycle: Cycle history

-Sunspot numbers over the past 11,400 years have been reconstructed using carbon-14 isotope ratios.
+Sunspot numbers over the past 11,400 years have been reconstructed using carbon-14 and beryllium-10 isotope ratios.
 The level of solar activity beginning in the 1940s is exceptional – the last period of similar magnitude occurred around 9,000 years ago (during the warm Boreal period).
 The Sun was at a similarly high level of magnetic activity for only ~10% of the past 11,400 years.
 Almost all earlier high-activity periods were shorter than the present episode.
 Fossil records suggest that the solar cycle has been stable for at least the last 700 million years.
 For example, the cycle length during the Early Permian is estimated to be 10.62 years and similarly in the Neoproterozoic.

 Until 2009, it was thought that 28 cycles had spanned the 309 years between 1699 and 2008, giving an average length of 11.04 years, but research then showed that the longest of these (1784–1799) may actually have been two cycles.
 If so then the average length would be only around 10.7 years.
 Since observations began cycles as short as 9 years and as long as 14 years have been observed, and if the cycle of 1784–1799 is double then one of the two component cycles had to be less than 8 years in length.
 Significant amplitude variations also occur.

 Several lists of proposed historical "grand minima" of solar activity exist.

 Recent cycles

 Cycle 25

 Solar cycle 25 began in December 2019.
 Several predictions have been made for solar cycle 25 based on different methods, ranging from very weak to strong magnitude.
-A physics-based prediction relying on the data-driven solar dynamo and solar surface flux transport models by Bhowmik and Nandy (2018) seems to have predicted the strength of the solar polar field at the current minima correctly and forecasts a weak but not insignificant solar cycle 25 similar to or slightly stronger than cycle 24.
+A physics-based prediction relying on the data-driven solar dynamo and solar surface flux transport models seems to have predicted the strength of the solar polar field at the current minima correctly and forecasts a weak but not insignificant solar cycle 25 similar to or slightly stronger than cycle 24.
 Notably, they rule out the possibility of the Sun falling into a Maunder-minimum-like (inactive) state over the next decade.
 A preliminary consensus by a solar cycle 25 Prediction Panel was made in early 2019.
 The Panel, which was organized by NOAA's Space Weather Prediction Center (SWPC) and NASA, based on the published solar cycle 25 predictions, concluded that solar cycle 25 will be very similar to solar cycle 24.
 They anticipate that the solar cycle minimum before cycle 25 will be long and deep, just as the minimum that preceded cycle 24.
 They expect solar maximum to occur between 2023 and 2026 with a sunspot range of 95 to 130, given in terms of the revised sunspot number.